Welcome to today's edition of the Rush 24-7 podcast.

 In fact, it's a great way to describe moderates.

-Now look at what they could have believed in.
+Now, look at what they could have believed in.

-The very liberal time magazine could have believed in the war effort if they wanted to.
+The very liberal Time magazine could have believed in the war effort if they wanted to.

 They could have forget politics for a moment.

-I'm just worried about human beings.
+I'm just, we're human beings.

 They could have believed in the war effort, and they could have recognized, having believed in the war effort, that basically one man has had the backbone to stand up and realize the threat faced by the enemy around the world and tried to do something about it and given the award to George W. Bush.